pingswept/design-for-fab/content/logistics/projects.md

 P3 final: Wednesday, February 12, at the start of class.
 You can submit documentation up until late Wednesday night, but we will be testing vehicles in class.

 -->

+# P5: Element of a 20ish-piece kinetic art installation

+Build a 300 mm x 450 mm panel that has the following characteristics:

+1.  it looks cool when viewed from one side,
+2.  it connects to a shaft in one corner that, when slowly rotated with a torque of less than 0.1 Nm, makes its appearance change through purely mechanical means,
+3.  it has no words, logos, or other explicit messages, and
+4.  it is generally respectful of the workspace around it, i.e. no irritating bells or oozing liquids.

+The panels, if you assent, will be installed in the panes of the windows of the Nolop red zone that face the SEC patio.
+Each panel will be driven by a gearmotor.
+The motors will slowly rotate, turning on at dusk and turning off at midnight.
+Passersby will be entranced by the luminous wonder you have created.

+### You will be given:

+* (Collectively as a class) a large metal frame with gearmotors and shafts attached
+* Lots of colored cellophane
+* Other mechanical components that you request

+The exact dimensions and more subtle mechanical details will be more thoroughly specified by Tuesday, March 31.

+P5 brainstorm review: Tuesday, March 31, at the start of class.

+P5 final: Thursday, April 14, at the start of class.

 # P4: Gravity-powered record player